 Out-of-network rates are higher

 An out-of-network doctor sets the rate to charge you.
-It is usually higher than the amount your Aetna plan “recognizes” or “allows.”
+It’s usually higher than the amount your Aetna plan “recognizes” or “allows.”

-We do not base our payments on what the out-of-network doctor bills you.
-We do not know in advance what the doctor will charge.
+We don’t base our payments on what the out-of-network doctor bills you.
+We don’t know in advance what the doctor will charge.

 An out-of-network doctor can bill you for anything over the amount that Aetna recognizes or allows.
 This is called “balance billing.”
 A network doctor has agreed not to do that.

-What you pay when you are balance billed does not count toward your deductible.
-And it is not part of any cap your plan has on how much you have to pay for covered services.
+What you pay when you’re balance billed doesn’t count toward your deductible.
+And it’s not part of any cap your plan has on how much you have to pay for covered services.

 Many plans have a separate out-of-network deductible.
-This is higher than your network deductible (sometimes, you have no deductible at all for care in the network).
-You must meet the out-of-network deductible before your plan pays any out-of-network benefits.
+This is higher than your network deductible (sometimes, you have no deductible for care in the network).
+You have to meet the out-of-network deductible before your plan pays any out-of-network benefits.

 With most plans, your coinsurance is also higher for out-of-network care.
-Coinsurance is the part of the covered service you pay after you reach your deductible (for example, the plan pays 80 percent of the covered amount and you pay 20 percent coinsurance).
+Coinsurance is the part of the covered service you pay after you reach your deductible (for example, the plan pays 80% of the covered amount and you pay 20% coinsurance).

 You’ll have more work, too

-We need to approve some medical procedures before they are done.
+We need to approve some medical procedures before they’re done.
 We call this precertification.

 If you visit a network doctor, that doctor will handle precertification for you.
-If you go out of network, you must take care of precertification yourself.
+If you go out of network, you have to take care of precertification yourself.
 That means more time and more paperwork for you.

 The plan you have determines how much you pay for out-of-network care.
 The exact amount depends on:

-• The percent of the allowed amount to be paid by the plan (like 80 percent or 60 percent).·
+- The percent of the recognized or allowed amount to be paid by the plan (like a cost share of 80% or 60%)

 To find the method and percent, check your plan documents.
-Or contact us at the toll-free number on your member ID card.
+Or call us at the toll-free number on your member ID card.

-• You are covered for emergency care.
-You have this coverage while you are near your home or traveling.
-That includes students who are away at school.
+You’re covered for emergency care.
+You have this coverage while you’re near your home or traveling.
+That includes students who’re away at school.

-• When you need emergency care (for example, due to a heart attack or car accident), go to any doctor, walk-in clinic, urgent care center or emergency room.
-When you have no choice, we will pay the bill as if you got care in network.
-You pay your plan’s copayments, coinsurance and deductibles for your network level of benefits.
+- When you need emergency care (for example, due to a heart attack or car accident), go to any doctor, walk-in clinic, urgent care center or emergency room.
+When you have no choice, we’ll pay the bill as if you got care in network.
+You pay your plan’s copays, coinsurance and deductibles for your network level of benefits.

-• We’ll review the information when the claim comes in.
-If we think the situation was not urgent, we might ask you for more information and may send you a form to fill out.
-Please complete the form, or call Member Services to give us the information over the phone.
+- We’ll review the information when the claim comes in.
+If we think the situation wasn’t urgent, we might ask you for more information.
+Or we may send you a form to fill out.
+If so, complete the form, or call Member Services to give us details over the phone.